Serpent labret with articulated tongue

-The labret is dated to 1300–1521, the period during which the Aztecs flourished.
-Consisting of a gold–copper–silver alloy, it was made by lost-wax casting; although such goldwork is traditionally ascribed to Mixtec makers, the Aztecs, particularly by the time of the Aztec Empire, may have also had their own sophisticated goldworking workshops.
-The labret was known by 1937, when it was placed on long-term loan at the American Museum of Natural History; it spent much of its succeeding history in private hands but on display, then was purchased in 2016 by the Met.
+This labret is dated to 1300–1521, the period during which the Aztecs flourished.
+It is high, wide, deep, and weighs 1.81 oz Consisting of a gold, copper and silver alloy, it was made by lost-wax casting.
+Although such goldwork is traditionally ascribed to Mixtec makers either to the south or stationed in Tenochtitlan, the Aztecs, particularly by the time of the Aztec empire, may have also had their own sophisticated goldworking workshops.

+This labret was publicly known by 1937, when it was placed on long-term loan at the American Museum of Natural History.
+It spent much of its succeeding history in private ownership but on display, then was purchased in 2016 by the Metropolitan Museum of Art.